MicroBlocksCN/smallvm/README.md

 gcc -m32 *.c -o vm
 ```

-You can then run the VM like this:
+If it succeeds, you can run the VM like this:

 ```